 This content mentions discrimination or discriminatory violence (such as homophobia, racism, sexism and ableism), suicide or suicidal thoughts, self-harm, trauma, depression and anxiety.
 Please read with care.
 There are details of where to find help at the bottom of this page.

 We recognise that not everyone likes the term BAME.
-It covers a wide range of people with a diverse range of needs, and it can be problematic to put all those people into a single group.
-However, it can be a useful term to show that people who aren’t White British can face specific issues and challenges because of their ethnicity.
-We use BAME here as a shorthand term, but acknowledge people can find it unsatisfying or prefer to use a different term to describe themselves.
+It covers a wide range of people with diverse needs, and it can be problematic to put all those people into a single group.
+However, it can be useful to show that people who aren’t White British can face specific issues and challenges because of their ethnicity.
+We use BAME here as a shorthand term but acknowledge people can find it unsatisfying or prefer to use a different term to describe themselves.

 Rates of mental health problems can be higher for some BAME groups than for White people.
 For example: